josephleibrandt/portfolio/README.md

 ## How to run the app

-1. unzip the folder at the location of your choosing.
+1. unzip the folder in a location of your choosing.
-2.
+2. At this point your can import the application into Eclipse if so desired
+3. You can this directly in your console by open the command console, navigating to the project folder called StudentRegistrationApp.
+From this folder run the command -> java  StudentClassRegistration

+NOTE: to be able to run application you will need the password and username since the application has logging and validation capability.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for